memor24/database-infrastructure/README.md

 # database-infrastructure
-How to use opensource databases for infrastructure purpose:
+How to use opensource or cloud managed databases for infrastructure purpose:
 - installation
 - configuration
+- reliability
   - backup
   - recovery
+  - redundancy
+  - scalability
 - security